osilander/203.311/Week4/Week4.md

 ## Purpose

+1. To learn how to use a package manager to install soiftware for use on the command line.
-To learn about the advantages and disadvantages in two of the three most common types of NGS sequencing data, how to visualise these differences, and what the applications are for this data.
-The data we will use is from publicly available SARS-Cov-2 genome sequnces.
-You will learn how to use this data to find specific mutations that new SRAS-CoV-2 strains have, how to place these strains in an evolutionary context, and how to visualise this context.
+2. To understand the advantages and disadvantages of using two of the three most common types of NGS sequencing data
+3. To be able to visualise the differences in these NGS data types
+4. To discuss what the possible applications are for this type of NGS data.

 ## Introduction

+The data we will investigate today is from publicly available SARS-Cov-2 genome sequences.
+Over the next two weeks. you will learn how to use this data to find specific mutations that new SARS-CoV-2 strains have, how to place these strains in an evolutionary context, and how to visualise this context.

+## Background

 Soon after the birth of Next Generation Sequencing in 2005 (or so), the technology rapidly proliferated into a number of [different platforms](https://en.wikipedia.org/wiki/Massive_parallel_sequencing "NGS sequencing platforms") (e.g. 454, IonTorrent, Helicos, and others).
 However, this number has been gradually weaned down, and currently there are three dominant NGS sequencing platforms: [Illumina](https://en.wikipedia.org/wiki/Illumina,_Inc.
 "Illumina on Wikipedai"), which dominates the market; [PacBio](https://en.wikipedia.org/wiki/Pacific_Biosciences "PacBio on Wikipedia"); and [Oxford Nanopore](https://en.wikipedia.org/wiki/Oxford_Nanopore_Technologies "Oxford Nanopore on Wikipedia").